 This lens would be a dream to use if it incorporated a chip to convey EXIF data including the aperture.
 AF really doesn’t matter, after a few days I learned to preset the focus manually and only check the most critical wide-open subjects using magnified manual focus view.
 At under £300, it’s so tempting just to have it for the sheer sharpness right into the extreme corners and the straight-line rendering.
 Much though I like my £700 10-18mm it has had less use since the Samyang arrived – and that says it all.
 My main reason for sticking with the 10-18mm is its ability to work well on the A7R for 15mm shots, and its full recording of EXIF data along with full control from the body.
 Much though I like my boxful of manual lenses, after a year and more using them, I am missing the vital data – as going back a year to look at original files shows.
 Unless I made a special note at the time, I often have no idea what lens was used let alone what aperture.
 For these shots, of course, I noted the details.

 This article original appeared in a slightly shorter form in f2 Freelance Photographer, our six times a year super-quality professional and enthusiast magazine, Nov/Dec 2014 issue published in early October 2014.
-You can subscribe to f2 at www.iconpublications.com
+In 2017, f2 was merged with Cameracraft and we now use the Cameracraft name.
+You can subscribe to this magazine, which supports my work here, at www.iconpublications.com

 or in the UK, the Samyang at WEX Photographic (these links benefit Photoclubalpha if you buy there, without costing you anything)